Learning the skills of leadership: Katherine Ritchie CA

 The views and opinions expressed are that of the interviewee, and not Ernst & Young LLP.

-Leading Figures, experts in coaching and consulting for finance and business professionals, have produced the ICAS Masterminds Executive Coaching Programme to enhance leadership skills, promote innovative thinking and accelerate the career growth of CAs.
-The next cohorts of the programme will take place in Edinburgh and London in Spring 2020.
+Leading Figures, experts in coaching and consulting for finance and business professionals, have produced two ICAS Coaching Programmes to enhance leadership skills, promote innovative thinking and accelerate the career growth of CAs.
+The next cohorts of both the Executive Leadership Programme and Aspiring Leaders Programme will take place virtually from Spring 2021.

-To find out more about growth mindset and hear coaches Thomas and Russell talk about our new programme, view our 'Masterminds - The Growth Mindset' on-demand video.
+To find out more about growth mindset and hear coaches Thomas and Russell talk about our new programme, view our 'Coaching - The Growth Mindset' on-demand video.